 Badabingsu

-There are a few places around the island where you can find this dessert as it is starting to gain popularity, but Badabingsu at Kahuku Sugar Mill is by far the best!
+This dessert is starting to gain popularity, so there are a few places around the island where you can find it, but Badabingsu at Kahuku Sugar Mill is by far the best!

-There are several different flavors to choose from, but most are topped with fresh fruit, condensed milk, and syrup.
-The mango and strawberry flavors are our favorite.
+There are several different flavors to choose from, all topped with fresh fruit, condensed milk, and syrup.
+The mango and strawberry flavors are our favorites.

 Kahuku Farm Cafe is a true farm-to-table experience.
 Their cute outdoor cafe is located right on the grounds of the fourth-generation family-owned Kahuku Farms.